-462,000 in Nepal (2001), decreasing.
-Isolated enclaves of monolinguals are found in Nawalparasi and southern Tanahu districts.
+462,000 in Nepal (2001 census), decreasing.
+789,000 all Magar in Nepal (2011 census).
 The identification of Magars is complicated by the fact that a number of other ethnic groups (Chantyal, Kham, Kaike, Kusunda, Raute, Raji) have claimed to be Magars to outsiders.
 Population total all countries: 533,700.
-Ethnic population: 1,620,000 ethnic Magar (2001 census).
+Isolated enclaves of monolinguals are found in Nawalparasi and southern Tanahu districts.
+Ethnic population: 1,620,000 (2001 census).
+Includes Eastern and Western Magar.

-Gandaki Zone, Tanahu, south Gorkha, and north Nawalparasi districts, east of Bagmati river, central mountains; Kosi Zone scattered, Bhojpur, Terhathum, Dhankuta districts; Sagarmatha Zone, Okhaldhunga district; Mechi Zone, Taplejung, Ilam districts.
-Also in Bhutan, India.
+Gandaki Zone, Tanahu and south Gorkha districts; Lumbini Zone, Palpa and Nawalparasi districts, east of Bagmati river, central mountains; Janakpur Zone, Sindhuli district.
+Kosi Zone scattered, Bhojpur, Terhathum, Dhankuta districts; Sagarmatha Zone, Okhaldhunga district; Mechi Zone, Taplejung, Ilam districts.

 Gorkha, Nawalparasi, Tanahu.
 Also long-extant migrant communities scattered throughout the Eastern Development Region speak a different variety from those west of Kathmandu.
 Reports of intelligibility between these varieties vary.

 Also use Nepali [npi].